sparrowcode/PermissionsKit/README.md

 ### About
 Request permissions with dialog.
 I do UI of dialog in **Apple style**.
 Watch timelaps how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).

-For now I develop version 5.0, if you want help me - check this [tasks](https://github.com/ivanvorobei/SPPermissions/tree/version-5#сooperation).
+For now I develop version 5.0, if you want help me - check cooperation [section](https://github.com/ivanvorobei/SPPermissions/tree/version-5#сooperation).
+New version now available in branch `version-5`.

 Visit my store for iOS developers: